ministryofjustice/tax-tribunals-smoke-tests/README.md

 # Smoke Tests for Tax Tribunals

-Some cucumber tests which will confirm that the various components of the Tax Tribunals service are inter-operating correctly.
+Some tests which will confirm that the various components of the Tax Tribunals service are inter-operating correctly.

-Warning: These scripts create and manipulate tribunal cases and their associated fees, so you probably don't want to target the live production service, when running them.

 ## Pre-requisites